Marion Maréchal: Political committees

-One of the six youngest members of the new Assembly, Maréchal-Le Pen served on 26 June 2012 as a secretary during the opening of the fourteenth legislature presided over by the most senior member François Scellier.
+One of the six youngest members of the new Assembly, Maréchal served on 26 June 2012 as a secretary during the opening of the fourteenth legislature presided over by the most senior member François Scellier.

-Maréchal-Le Pen was a Non-Attached member of the National Assembly.
+Maréchal was an independent member of the National Assembly.
 Her seat (number 67) was located between the ones of Gilbert Collard (number 66, on her right) and Jacques Bompard (number 68, on her left).
 The National Assembly has included eight unregistered MPs since 30 August 2013.